SheebaHashmi/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+Ans: React JS is javascript library which helps us to build reusable UI components.
+React is highly efficient in manipulating DOM as it uses virtual DOM to render UI elements which in turn saves a lot of memory space as well.

 1. Describe component state.

+Ans: A state component is an object which keeps track of the changes made to a piece of data.
+A state object has two key value pairs, one is used to store intial value of state variable and other is a callback function which is used to change the value of that piece of state.

 1. Describe props.

+Ans: Props are objects, which are used as a way to transfer data or state from parent component to children components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Ans: Side effects are anything that occurs outside of the normal flow or execution of a function.
+We can sync effects in React Components using useEffect hook.
+For example: An API call to a certain server usually takes a while to fetch data and it could delay the rendering of other components.
+Therefore, it is better to declare our API call in useEffect hook which doesn't interfere with the normal execution of the UI components.